Cringe worthy title? Yes, but sometimes being cheesy feels oh so good.

 Too often, I find myself pushing aside the things I truly want.
 Whether it is telling myself it is not the practical decision, not the easiest thing, I constantly self sabotage and talk myself out of things.
 I settle for second choices, “smart” choices, but more often than not it leaves me feeling empty and disheartened.
 I don’t want to live halfway in my life.
 I won’t go as far to state the stereotypical “life is too short” mantra, but rather I feel it is important to put yourself first in life.
 At the end of the day, you have yourself.
 If you aren’t happy with your life, what does anything else matter?
 Especially in my situation right now, I can afford to be selfish.
 I don’t have a family, a mortgage, or anything like that.
 Not everyone has the luxury of no responsibility, and I want to embrace mine while it’s here.

 I do have other new year resolutions.
-I want to drink more water, floss more, go on runs, read, start journaling again, and blog more frequently.
+I want to drink more water, floss more, go on runs, read, start to keep a journal again, and blog more frequently.
 However, the three mentioned above are my main new year resolutions.
 They are the framework three that represent the theme for what I want 2017 to be like.
 It will be a year of self improvement, growth, acceptance, and love.
 And I am excited for it to begin.